 From toddlers to elders, Dodge Nature center has public programs for you.
 If you aren’t familiar with the wide array of programs offered, look for the age group and program descriptions below for programs that fit for you and your family.

 The Woolly Bears program offers an opportunity for you and your three to five year old child to experience the wondrous natural world.
 Topics are explored through creative storytelling, music, puppetry, art, hikes, and visiting with live animals.
 Programs are offered once or twice a month on Thursday afternoons and Friday and Saturday mornings.

-For families with children ages 3 to 8, our Nature After Dinner program is offered from March through October on a week night from 6:30 to 7:30 p.m.
+For families with children ages 3 to 8, our Nature After Dinner program is offered in the evenings.
+This series runs March through October on the second Thursday of each month from 6:30 to 7:30 p.m.
 The fee is per child, but the whole family is welcome to come along.
 Each month a different topic is explored.
 Insects, volcanoes, owls, and pond creatures are just some of the topics that families have explored through hikes and hands-on activities with a naturalist.
+See our Activities Calendar for the fun topic being featured this month!